Review & Release History of Liquid Death Fruity Pebbles, Ritz Spicy Queso, & More

 Everyone reviewing this said it was identical to Fruity Pebbles, and I fell for it!
 Of course it wouldn’t—this thing is made of seltzer water!

 So, the flavor?
 I wouldn’t have guessed Fruity Pebbles at all!
 It’s more so a moderately sweet seltzer with a fruity-ish taste.
-It tastes unauthentic and fake to me, as if it’s trying to mimic fruity pebbles but lands on its face in an attempt to be different.
+It tastes unauthentic and fake to me, as if it’s trying to mimic Fruity Pebbles but lands on its face in an attempt to be different.
 It’s just odd, and to me, the carbonated water just doesn’t work with it.
-It tastes a lot like other fruit-based seltzers but a smidge sweeter and more artificial.
+It tastes a lot like other fruit-based seltzers, but a smidge sweeter and more artificial.
 That’s really it!

 Release Date

 Released July 18, 2025, for a limited time.
-Found at Target early August 2025.
+Found at Target in early August 2025.

 Pure Protein Birthday Cake Flavored Protein Bar